mujahid-rahman/Multiple-Layer-Neural-Network/README.md

-# Implementing Multiple Layer Neural Network from Scratch
+# Implementing Multiple Layer Neural Network with Python
-This post is inspired by <http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch>.

 In this post, we will implement a multiple layer neural network from scratch.
 You can regard the number of layers and dimension of each layer as parameter.
 For example, `[2, 3, 2]` represents inputs with 2 dimension, one hidden layer with 3 dimension and output with 2 dimension (binary classification) (using softmax as output).